FullCustom/Markdown-Flash-Fiction/_txt/Welcome.md

 Welcome to **Radio Cruithne**, a cozy corner of the internet where imagination thrives through short stories.
 Here, we weave tales of mystery, adventure, and wonder, crafted in Markdown and delivered with a touch of cosmic charm.

 ## About This Site
 This site is a showcase of handcrafted short stories, stored as Markdown files and rendered dynamically for your reading pleasure.
 Whether you're here for a quick escape or a moment of reflection, our stories are designed to spark your imagination.
-Click the buttons above to dive into a tale, or explore the table of contents below to choose your adventure.
+Click the dropdown menu above to dive into a tale, or explore the table of contents below to choose your adventure.

 ## Table of Contents (Featured Stories)
 - [Rise the Pheonix](javascript:loadStory('_txt/Rise_the_Pheonix.md')): Chapter One of SPACE|1979.